ANXS/mysql/README.md

 #### Requirements & Dependencies
 - Tested on Ansible 1.4 or higher.
-- Ansibles.monit if you want monit protection (in that case, you should set `monit_protection: true`)
+- ANXS.monit if you want monit protection (in that case, you should set `monit_protection: true`)

 #### Variables